Head and brain injury compensation claims

 Our approach is first and foremost to deal kindly and sympathetically with the injured person and their family throughout the period of the claim.
 Our solicitors take great care to explain in layman’s terms what we are doing at every stage of the legal process and we ensure that we keep everyone involved in the case fully informed along the way.

-If you have been involved in an accident that has resulted in a head or brain injury, then Bonnar Accident Law can help you claim the compensation you deserve on a ‘No Win – No Fee’ basis.
+If a member of your family has been involved in an accident that has resulted in a head or brain injury, then Bonnar Accident Law can help you claim compensation on a ‘No Win – No Fee’ basis.

 Additional information for family members seeking advice on head and brain injury claims